Abe is experienced with using eBay and enjoys sharing quick money-making strategies.

 My wife had a collection of 100 squares with various Texas logos, team names, and art saved.
 She had planned to make a quilt with them but was curious to see if there was any interest on eBay for them.

 Her auction ended at $95!
 Not only would it been impossible to try and sell the very same shirts she cut the quilt squares from, but shipping would also have been a mess!

 This is a great way to use up any old curtains or material that could possibly make a nice addition to a quilters thread arsenal.

 We have always been blessed with the best buyers who loved our work!
 Some of them have followed us from eBay to our blog and became repeat buyers!
 Never underestimate the connections you can make on this interesting website.
 If you have a flair for art and some extra time to put these things together, you can have spending money for Christmas in no time!

 I hope these have been helpful and inspiring to you.
 Good luck with your sales!

-Abe is a father of two kids and husband to the world's most beautiful woman.
+Abe is the father of two kids and husband to the world's most beautiful woman.